cursor()

 @x

-Automatically close the entity table/in-memory table after data in the cursor is fetched
+Automatically close the entity table/in-memory table after data in the cursor is fetched.

 @w

-Used on a multizone composite table;
+Used on a multizone composite table with update mark;

-Perform update merge; when zone tables share a same key value, ignore the record contained in the zone table with a smaller number; segmentation is performed according to the way zone table 1 is split; retrieve a zone table after the first one wholly if they are small enough;
+Perform update merge; when zone tables share a same key value, ignore the record contained in the zone table with a smaller number; segmentation is performed according to the way zone table 1 is split;

-Handle the deletion mark and do not return records with a deletion mark to the cursor; but if the key value of a record with the deletion mark is unique in the multizone composite table, just retain it;
+Handle the update mark and do not return records with a deletion mark to the cursor; but if the key value of a record with the deletion mark is unique in the multizone composite table, just retain it;

 @z

-Get data in the inverse order; do not support segmentation in this case
+Get data in the inverse order; do not support segmentation in this case.

 Parameter: